Law & Politics

 "We welcome the ruling," said the Berlin Tenants' Association.

 Landlords should align their rent increase requests carefully with the values and ranges of the current rent index.
+For assessing market rents and weighing optimisation versus re-letting, an experienced Berlin real estate agent can contribute valuable local market expertise.

 Relevance beyond this individual case